Mass in the Catholic Church: Liturgy of the Eucharist

+Preparation of the gifts

 The linen corporal is spread over the center of the altar, and the Liturgy of the Eucharist begins with the ceremonial placing on it of bread and wine.
 These may be brought to the altar in a procession, especially if Mass is celebrated with a large congregation.
 The unleavened, wheat bread (in the tradition of the Latin Church) is placed on a paten, and the wine (from grapes) is put in a chalice and mixed with a little water, As the priest places each on the corporal, he says a silent prayer over each individually, which, if this rite is unaccompanied by singing, he is permitted to say aloud, in which case the congregation responds to each prayer with: "Blessed be God forever."
 Then the priest washes his hands, "a rite in which the desire for interior purification finds expression."

 The congregation, which has been seated during this preparatory rite, rises, and the priest gives an exhortation to pray: "Pray, brethren, that my sacrifice and yours may be acceptable to God, the almighty Father."
 The congregation responds: "May the Lord accept the sacrifice at your hands, for the praise and glory of his name, for our good, and the good of all his holy Church."
 The priest then pronounces the variable prayer over the gifts.